The Page Grid feature enables a customizable grid on the layout to help you design pixel-perfect pages following a standard set of rules.

 - Edit a Post / Page / Theme Builder Section with Elementor.

-- Go to User Preferences (from the Hamburger menu in the top left of the editor), navigate to the Style tab and you’ll see and you’ll find the Grid switch in the Design Grid section.
+- Go to User Preferences (from the Hamburger menu in the top left of the editor), navigate to the Style tab and you’ll see and you’ll find the Grid switch in the Page Grid section.
 Turn on the switch and the page grid will appear.